 - b. identify any species present or potentially present in the Project area assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), and, - c. describe each species in terms of the requirements listed in item #9 above; - 11.
 Vegetation and plant communities, including identification of any areas where rare plants are known or suspected to be present; - 12.
 Terrain, surficial geology, structural geology, mineralogy, bedrock geology (type, depth, composition, and permeability), seismic activity records and risk factors, permafrost locations and types within the environmental assessment study area.
-In particular: - a. describe the structure, permeability, stability, and other relevant characteristics of the area, - describe the permafrost conditions at the site, including thermal conditions and ground ice/moisture contents of underlying material, particularly if maintenance of frozen conditions is required, - c. identify the geological and chemical composition of the ore body, the host rock and kimberlite pipe at the site including potential for acid rock drainage; - d. describe and map the ground composition underlying the proposed site including a bathymetry map of Lac du Sauvage and the areas to be flooded, - e. identify the location, amounts, and type of granular material deposits including information on ground ice, - f. describe existing fractures and faults at the Project site, - g. describe the ground conditions under and around the access road proposed, with emphasis on identifying areas susceptible to erosion, and permafrost instability, and, - h. include maps, cross-section and figures to illustrate geological features including eskers, where appropriate; - 13.
-Physical and chemical makeup of: - a. soils, within a reasonable established radius around the site, and at reasonably established far-field points with the intention of establishing a baseline to track potential impacts from mine-related emissions, - b. shoreline characterization of the affected areas of Lac du Sauvage, or other waterbodies impacted by the dewatering of Lac du Sauvage; - c. water body sediments in potentially affected water bodies (i.e., from direct or indirect [e.g., aerial] deposition including particle size analysis, total metals, dioxins and furans), including baseline concentrations; and, - d.
-Baseline mercury levels in sediments of areas to be flooded from dyke construction and diversion-channelling.
+In particular: - a. describe the structure, permeability, stability, and other relevant characteristics of the area, - b. describe the permafrost conditions at the site, including thermal conditions and ground ice/moisture contents of underlying material, particularly if maintenance of frozen conditions is required, - c. identify the geological and chemical composition of the ore body, the host rock and kimberlite pipes at the site including potential for acid rock drainage; - d. describe and map the ground composition underlying the proposed site including a bathymetry map of Lac du Sauvage and the areas to be flooded, - e. identify the location, amounts, and type of granular material deposits including information on ground ice, - f. describe existing fractures and faults at the Project site, - g. describe the ground conditions under and around the access road proposed, with emphasis on identifying areas susceptible to erosion, and permafrost instability, and, - h. include maps, cross-section and figures to illustrate geological features including eskers, where appropriate; - 13.
+Physical and chemical makeup of: - a. soils, within a reasonable established radius around the site, and at reasonably established far-field points with the intention of establishing a baseline to track potential impacts from mine-related emissions, - b. shoreline characterization of the affected areas of Lac du Sauvage, Duchess Lake or other waterbodies impacted by the dewatering of Lac du Sauvage-and other areas to be flooded or affected by flooding; - c. water body sediments in potentially affected water bodies (i.e., from direct or indirect [e.g., aerial] deposition including particle size analysis, total metals, dioxins and furans), including baseline concentrations; and, - d.
+Baseline mercury levels in sediments of the Paul Lake watershed including areas to be flooded from dyke construction and diversion-channelling, a receiving area of Lac de Gras downstream of the Paul Lake watershed, locations in Lac du Sauvage.